FacilityKit Blog

 The FY 2027 SNF PPS Proposed Rule: What the 2.4% Rate Increase Actually Means for Your Facility

 CMS published CMS-1808-P on April 2, 2026.
-2.4% net payment increase, two COVID QRP measures removed, and a landmark all-payer MDS mandate coming October 2029.
-Here’s the breakdown in plain English — including real dollar estimates for 60-bed and 120-bed facilities.
+2.4% net payment increase, two COVID QRM measures removed, and a landmark all-payer MDS mandate coming October 2029.

 CMS Just Made Surveys Harder — What Every SNF Needs to Know About the April 2026 Rule Changes

 Off-hours survey starts are now the norm.
 IJ definitions just expanded.
 Fines are now per-instance AND per-day for the same violation.
 And those fines go public on Care Compare starting June 24.
-Here’s what changed in QSO-26-03-NH (revised April 3, 2026) and what your facility needs to do this week.

 MOON Form Changes for SNFs — What You Need to Know Before April 20